MrJul/ReSharper.EnhancedTooltip/README.md

 Installation
 ------------
 Visual Studio 2012, 2013 and 2015 are supported.
-ReSharper 9.1 must be installed.
+ReSharper 9.1 or 9.2 must be installed.

 Install the plugin using the built-in Extension Manager from the ReSharper menu.